18 Free Massage Therapist Resume Samples

 It is estimated that there are 280,000 to 320,000 massage therapists and massage school students in the U.S. It is predicted that the field will continue to grow by 20% over the next decade.

 One reason for the continued growth in the field is that medical professionals are now seeing results from clinical studies that indicate that using massage therapy is good for your health.
 It is no longer seen as just a luxury.
-Massage is now being used in a number of clinical areas for treatment of medical problems such as asthma, anxiety, bronchitis, headaches, allergies, sport injuries, and in patients with joint and muscle diseases like arthritis and fibromyalgia.
+Massage is now being used in a number of clinical areas for treatment of medical problems such as asthma, anxiety, bronchitis, headaches, allergies, sports injuries, and in patients with joint and muscle diseases like arthritis and fibromyalgia.
 It is also used in cancer treatment centers as well postoperatively, to ease withdrawal symptoms from alcohol, and to reduce heart rate and blood pressure.
 There are many more positive health benefits of massage.

 In society today, people are becoming more aware of the importance of taking care of themselves and their health.
 They are more apt to seek massage therapy for managing pain, increasing energy, lowering stress levels, and managing other symptoms created by various physical and emotional disorders.
 Massage therapists help people feel better and they have many different ways to deliver the relief.
 Currently, there are over 200 types of massage methods, each using various techniques.
 A few of the most popular types of massage are Swedish, deep tissue, and sports massage.
 Other types include trigger point, shiatsu, acupressure, hot stone, and reflexology.
 Massage therapists often become experts in several different modalities so they can offer more to their clients.
 There are newer forms of massage that are growing in popularity, too, such as “Watsu” or water shiatsu.
 This type of massage occurs in water.
 Massage therapists typically confer with their clients before treatment to determine what type of massage is best for each individual client, as different massages are used depending on the client’s condition and desires.